Last updated on .

 Looking towards the Theodosian Walls

-Also at the top of the hill is Pierre Loti Café (Piyerloti Kahvesi), which has several tables with equally stunning views.
+Also at the top of the hill is Pierre Loti Cafe, which has several tables with equally stunning views.
 If the good tables are full, wait a few minutes and grab one as soon as it empties!

-Take a second to pop inside the two rooms operated by the café.
-You’ll see several old photos and some Pierre Loti memorabilia as well as traditional Ottoman seating and decor.
+Take a second to pop inside the historic coffeehouse.
+In the two rooms, you’ll see several old photos and some Pierre Loti memorabilia as well as traditional Ottoman seating and decor.

-Pierre Loti Café at Pierre Loti Hill in Istanbul, Turkey
+Historic coffeehouse at Pierre Loti Cafe at Pierre Loti Hill in Istanbul, Turkey

-Room at Pierre Loti Café at Pierre Loti Hill in Istanbul, Turkey
+One of the rooms in the historic coffeehouse at Pierre Loti Cafe at Pierre Loti Hill in Istanbul, Turkey

-Room at Pierre Loti Café at Pierre Loti Hill in Istanbul, Turkey
+The other room in the historic coffeehouse at Pierre Loti Cafe at Pierre Loti Hill in Istanbul, Turkey

 Food vendors